For many of us, we have to drive in areas where the air is less than fresh on a regular basis.

 Kootek 2-Pack Cabin Air Filter

 It’s effective thanks to the dual-layered activated carbon material with baking soda.
-The majority of units come with over 20 pleats, meaning a greater surface area to capture pollutants.
-It works against dust and other particles ranging from five to 100 microns in size.
+It uses over 20 pleats, meaning there’s a greater surface area to capture pollutants, and it works against dust and other particles ranging from five to 100 microns in size.

-One of the first things you’ll notice when you handle and install it is the sturdy build.
+One of the first things you’ll notice is the sturdy build.
 In other words, you won’t have to worry about it falling apart during installation.
+And unlike other products on the market, you’ll receive two units per package.
+Each will keep your cabin air breathable for up to one year or 12,000 miles.

 Manufacturer’s Specifications and Feature List